dadavidson/dadavidson.github.io/_posts/2023-01-02-how-to-install-proxmox.md

 ![](https://i.imgur.com/HS1CQUA.png)

-- Select ISO Images to continue.
+- Select **ISO Images** to continue.

 ![](https://i.imgur.com/4La11mo.png)

-- Click Download and save the file.
+- Click **Download** and save the file.

 ![](https://i.imgur.com/tggbsb6.png)

 ## Step 2: Creating a Bootable Proxmox VE USB Drive

-To write the ISO image to a USB stick, you can use a tool like [Etcher]() for Windows, Mac, or Linux.
+To write the ISO image to a USB, you can use a tool like [Etcher]() for Windows, Mac, or Linux.

-- After you download and launch Etcher, select the Proxmox VE ISO image, select your USB drice, then **Flash!** This will write the ISO image to the USB stick.
+- After you download and launch Etcher, select the Proxmox VE ISO image, select your USB drive, then **Flash!** This will write the ISO image to the USB.

 ![](https://i.imgur.com/sgIVoTk.png)